Superku |

 Here lies Superku's strength, too, that is huge variety, versatile movement and precise controls and a medium to very high difficulty that will provide a fair but tough challenge even to experienced gamers in later levels.

+Q: You have built one of the few games where the player can actually walk on walls and ceilings.
+How did you do that?
 A: This is probably the easiest part of the movement code.
 Superku's main action basically is a state machine where the default walking and running state is by far the most complicated code (especially because of some special circumstances and obstacles and the like which only occur in one or two levels), the (vertical/ horizontal) wall running stuff is each only about 100 lines of code short.
 There are no special tricks involved, just some c_traces and c_moves and should be pretty straightforward to implement if you are interested in doing so for your own game.

+Q: How does the “unlimited levels” feature work?
+A: At first I planned to feature certain gameplay elements, variations and styles in multiple levels, that is create two or more levels in snow, darkness and so on but then I scrapped that idea and only applied those on single levels each.
 As a result, there is only one unlimited level in the final game which is inspired by those of old 2D Mario games.
 The camera auto-scrolls from left to right and you are offered multiple ways to pass the current room.
 If you fail to choose and go the designated route the room will repeat over and over until you figure it out (you get help in form of visual and acoustic cues).

+Q: What was the most complex piece of game code and how did you implement it?
 A: By far the most complicated and frustrating thing that I tried to implement was rotating levels (which to my knowledge still has not been done in any regular platformer apart from games like LocoRoco or similar).
 The natural way probably would be to rotate the camera and the player as well as the gravity but as I've already had way too much movement code completed and wanted to do partially rotating levels as well I had to try and go a different route.
 I've spent 2.5 to 3 months of my free time working on this feature consecutively but in the end it did not work out, which frustrated me so much that I almost stopped working on this game simply because of said failure.
 Especially the transitions from wall to ground and vice versa, which occur on the rotation of a platform (wall) and corners turned out to be highly problematic.
 At first I blamed acknex' native OBB collision detection for the issues, which led to me writing my own AABB movement function, surprisingly without a single noticeable difference because all problems remained.
 It was not really a coding but a conceptual problem, including but not limited to Superku's behaviour to slip on steep surfaces and to align with sloped ground (which is why future movement codes of mine will most likely not do said things and rather stick to a Super Mario style ground treatment).

+Q: How do the grappling hooks work?
 A: As I've said before Superku's primary action is a state machine, so is the grappling hook which basically only realizes some sort of pendulum.
 The difficult part however was to allow and implement player input as a mixture of direct and pendulum movement (i.e. steering against the pendulum, holding the maximum point a little longer, starting from standstill and so on).
 If I kept it realistically, the potential of this ability in terms of gameplay and skill would be very low.
 The only thing you have to take some special care of when implementing grappling hooks and other abilities via a state machine is transitions between different modes.
 This can get especially tricky when you have to blend animations (as well as attack animations that can range across various states), so the best solution I could come up with so far is to have a separate function that handles the animation of all modes.
 (Almost) nothing gets set or changed by states directly, instead said function observes player behaviour and movement and tries to animate accordingly.

+Q: The game includes stuff I’ve seen in some of the Mario games, but also lots of unique ideas that are perfectly implemented.
+How do you get the inspiration to create these things?
 A: I've always been more of a (gameplay) coder than anything else, in particular my level design skills are severely lacking.
 I had to learn this for Superku and not try to follow a Super Mario style of levels but find my own level design style which makes use of all available abilities, verticality and oftentimes non-linearity.
 This resulted in about 50 deleted levels (or rough level sketches) and basically all of the remaining levels which found their way into the game have been remade at least once.
 I still find it hard to keep a level going for multiple minutes without repeating too much of previous stuff which is why most of the levels can be completed in about 120 seconds (and thus most of them don't have checkpoints) if you are just fast enough.
 Instead of trying to come up with new challenging platforms and sections over and over I try to implement completely new stuff (such as a new vehicle or the like).
 Then I can spend most of the time coding and fiddling on gameplay stuff instead of spending my time in WED, so it's more like a “forced inspiration”, which most of the time means I'm drawing and sketching stuff with pencil and paper.

+Q: I want to buy a copy of your game.
+When will I be able to do that?
 A: Currently I'm working on the finale of the game, then only two more levels need to be created, all others are at a stage where they are at least playable.
 We all know how much time game development takes so I say don't expect it to come out before November of this year.

 Obviously I will try to get my game on Steam first, should Greenlight still exist then I would be happy for every vote that I get!

+Q: Please give us some tips for the beginners to game development.
 A: As a long-time reader of the AUM, issue #3 or #4 to be precise, I've thought on numerous occasions when reading the interview and this question in particular what I would say as the interviewee.
 Now that the time has come I can hardly think of anything I wanted to say, however please hear the following:

 It should be obvious, but please don't try to create the next best Skyrim / GTA / CoD / Assassin's Creed because there were a few things you did not like about it / could have been done better in your opinion.
 This is just doomed to fail and even though you may and probably will learn quite a few things doing so, you end up with nothing presentable and probably get frustrated; it will always fall short compared to the triple A titles.
 In short: Start small.